Archive for the ‘computing’ Category

 Sunday, January 23rd, 2005

 Stephen Wolfram (Wikipedia article) is the child prodigy who went on to invent Mathematica, the ubiquitous software package for mathematical analysis.
-It’s now been three years since the publication of his A New Kind of Science D3: The Mighty Ducks dvd (Wikipedia article) to much fanfare.
+It’s now been three years since the publication of his A New Kind of Science (Wikipedia article) to much fanfare.
 The book’s main thesis is that complexity can emerge from extremely simple models, of the type that can be embodied in computer programs.
 He claims

 My purpose in this book is to initiate a transformation in science…making it possible to make progress on a remarkable range of fundamental issues that have never successfully been addressed by any of the existing sciences before.